jonathan-politzki/jean-technologies/README.md

 - Use edge functions for performance
 - Keep SDK simple but powerful

 This context will be updated as we build.
-Mark items with [x] as completed.
+Mark items with [x] as they are completed.